nz-trust-framework/DISTF-reference-architecture/REFERENCE.md

 -  Digital Identity Services Trust Framework Act 2023
 -  Digital Identity Services Trust Framework Regulations 2024
 -  Digital Identity Services Trust Framework Rules 2025
--  Digital Identity Services Trust Framework Architecture and Reference Framework (this document)
+-  Digital Identity Services Trust Framework Reference Architecture (this document)

-### 1.5 Reading Guide
+>[!NOTE]
+>This reference architecture is not a legal instrument and is provided only as guidance.

 ### 1.6 Change log

-0.1 - The initial attempt to draft...
+0.1 - An initial outline as proposed by the Department of Internal Affairs.

 ## 2 New Zealand Digital Identity Ecosystem